Aetna Medicare Advantage FAQ

 You may also want to have your bank account or credit card number handy.
 You’ll need it if you choose to pay from your bank account or by credit card.

 I currently have a Medicare Supplement plan.
 Can I enroll in a Medicare Advantage plan?

 Yes, but there's no need to have both.
-You’d have to pay for both plan premiums and you wouldn’t benefit from your supplemental plan.
-Medicare Supplement can't pay any deductibles, copayments or coinsurance for a Medicare Advantage plan.
+You would have to pay for both plan premiums and you wouldn’t benefit from your supplemental plan.
+Medicare Supplement plans can't pay any deductibles, copayments or coinsurance for a Medicare Advantage plan.

 Will I have to reapply every year?

 No. Your current Medicare Advantage plan continues if you do nothing.

 What if I decide I no longer want my current coverage?

 There are only certain times during the year when you may voluntarily end your membership in our plan.
 The key time to make changes is the Medicare fall open enrollment period (also known as the “Annual Election Period”).
 This period occurs every year from October 15 through December 7.
 It’s the time to review your health care and drug coverage for the following year and make changes if you need to.
 Any changes you make during this time will be effective January 1.